spiffe/spiffe/standards/SPIFFE_Workload_API.md

 // The X509SVID message carries a single SVID and all associated
 // information, including CA bundles. message X509SVID {
-    // The SPIFFE ID of the SVID in this entry string spiffe_id = 1;
+    // The SPIFFE ID of the SVID in this entry.
+MUST match the SPIFFE ID
+    // encoded in the `x509_svid` certificate.
+    string spiffe_id = 1;

     // ASN.1 DER encoded certificate chain.
 MAY include intermediates,